Skip to contents

 Data

-Only roads with F_SYSTEM classification of 1 (“interstate”) or 2 (“principal arterial - other freeways and expressways”) are used.
+Data is downloaded from the 2020 Highway Performance Monitoring System (HPMS) geodatabase hosted by ESRI using the {appc} package for R. Only roads with F_SYSTEM classification of 1 (“interstate”) or 2 (“principal arterial - other freeways and expressways”) are used.
 Passenger vehicles (FHWA 1-3) are calculated as the total minus FHWA class 4-7 (single unit) and 8-13 (combo).

 Metadata